Skip to main content

 Your journey toward understanding wellness in the workplace begins with a question of profound personal significance.
 When your employer offers a wellness program, your participation is framed as a choice.

-The (ADA) provides a legal definition for what makes this choice truly “voluntary.”
+The Americans with Disabilities Act (ADA) provides a legal definition for what makes this choice truly “voluntary.”
 This framework is built upon the principle that your health information is private and your engagement in any health-related activity must be of your own volition.
 An employer cannot require you to participate, deny you health coverage for declining, or take any adverse action against you for your decision.
 This legal standard is the baseline for protecting your autonomy.

 This concept of autonomy, however, extends deep within your own biology.
 True voluntary action originates from a state of physiological balance, a condition where your body’s internal communication systems are functioning with clarity and precision.
 Your endocrine system, a sophisticated network of glands and hormones, is the master regulator of this internal environment.